Importance of Right Network Architecture vs Cost

 - Potential of AWS-TGW sprawl

 - Multiple AWS-TGW might be needed for traffic separation

 - Some of the Aviatrix Flight-Path functionality might be broken in future

-- In future if Aviatrix releases, capacity planning and monitoring tools, that might not work in this type of architecture
+- In the future, if Aviatrix releases, capacity planning, and monitoring tools, that might not work in this type of architecture

-- For User-VPN use-case, customer must accommodate VPN subnets manually on TGW and Aviatrix Transit
+- For the User-VPN use-case, the customer must accommodate VPN subnets manually on TGW and Aviatrix Transit

 - Aviatrix support won’t be able to solve and troubleshoot end-to-end because the VPCs were not attached by Aviatrix Controller

 - Customer is taking the risk of not having end-to-end Encryption